 If your old mattress is still in good condition then sell it!
 Have it professionally cleaned and you may be able to sell it on a site such as eBay, Gumtree or some other online auction or small ads website.
 Don’t expect to make much money on it – the objective is to rid yourself of it.
 You could even offer it free for collection.

 As an example, on eBay, you could place the lowest permitted price on it for collection only – or state a delivery cost that the buyer must pay.
 That’s how to get rid of a mattress without it costing you a penny, assuming that somebody wants it.
 Make sure you get it cleaned professionally and provide a photograph.
 Without a photo and detailed description of the mattress type (memory foam, box spring, etc) you are extremely unlikely to get a buyer.

 5. Donate It

 There are several ways of donating an old mattress.
-Keep in mind that old mattresses can double their weight after about 10 years use due to accumulations of dust mites, dead skin cells, perspiration and bacteria.
+Keep in mind that old mattresses can double their weight after about 10 years of use due to accumulations of dust mites, dead skin cells, perspiration, and bacteria.
 Charities may be reluctant to take them because of this.
-You will increase you chance of acceptance if you have it professionally cleaned so it at least looks clean.
+You will increase your chance of acceptance if you have it professionally cleaned so it at least looks clean.

 6. Offer the Mattress to an Animal Rescue Organization